PebcakId10t/RBackupPs/README.md

 root directory/bucket/whatever where your backups live.

-(*Side note: I only use Google Drive so I don't actually have any experience with "buckets".
+(*Side note: I only use Google Drive so I don't actually have any experience with "bucket" based remotes.
 Feel free to test this with other remotes, but I don't have any inclination to do so at the moment.*)

-`"trunk"` is a subdirectory under the root.
+`"trunk"` is what subdirectory under the root to backup/write to.
 The "trunk" for most of my local and cloud backups is the hostname of the system the backup came from.
-This should allow for easier restoration after a system wipe.

-### Normal backups

-For most normal backups, the `"root"` and `"trunk"` attributes are combined with a `"destinationRemote"` attribute that should be the subdirectory or subpath under `<root>/<trunk>/` to store the backup in.

-The source of the backup should normally be specified using the `"source"` attribute as the absolute path to the local source directory to back up.

-There are other possibilities, see below for an explanation of the attributes.

-### Restoring backups

-For restoring backups, use the opposite approach.
-The destination (`"destination"`) is an absolute path on the local system, whereas the source (`"sourceRemote"`) is specified as a subdirectory or subpath of `<root>/<trunk>/` to pull the backup from.
+### Job modes - push and pull

+Jobs have an optional `"mode"` attribute that can be set to either `"push"` or `"pull"`.
+This is meant only as a means of separating backup jobs from backup restoration jobs and determining which ones run when the script is executed.  `"push"` jobs are meant to be backup jobs, while `"pull"` jobs restore backups, "pulling" backed up files from a remote destination.
+There are no technical differences between the two modes, only semantics.
+Source and destination are computed the same for both.
+See below.

+If a job does not specify its `"mode"`, it defaults to `"push"`.

+### Source and destination

+Source and destination can either be specified as absolute paths or relative paths that depend on `"root"` and `"trunk"`.

+Use `"source"` to specify an absolute path to the backup source, or `"sourceRemote"` to specify a subdirectory or path under `<root>/<trunk>`.
+If both are present, `"source"` is used.  *If neither is present, source will be treated as an empty string ("").*

+Use `"destination"` to specify an absolute path to the destination, or `"destinationRemote"` to specify a subdirectory or path under `<root>/<trunk>`.
+If both are present, `"destination"` is used.

+`"sourceRemote"` is meant to be used with `"pull"` jobs (backup restoration), while `"destinationRemote"` would more commonly be used with `"push"` backup jobs.

+Note that any of these attributes can be used in any job type.
+Jobs that use both remote-relative attributes may work entirely on the remote side and involve no local files (this may only work with `rclone` jobs), whereas the absolute attributes allow using any arbitrary local or remote path for source and destination.

 ### Path variable subtitution and separators

 All paths will have variable subsitution performed and be converted to POSIX-style paths (backslashes converted to forward slashes).
-If a path (or final component of the assembled path) ends with a separator, the trailing path separator is retained.
+If a path (or final path component, ie. `"sourceRemote"`/`"destinationRemote"`) ends with a path separator, the trailing separator is retained.

 Whatever rules exist for `rsync`/`rclone` regarding trailing separators still apply here.
 If source ends with a path separator, `rsync` will always copy the